-This management proxy circular (the "Circular") is furnished in connection with the solicitation by management of BRP Inc. (the "Company") of proxies for use at the annual meeting of shareholders of the Company (the "Meeting") to be held on June 3rd, 2021 at 11:00 a.m.
-(Eastern time), or any postponements or adjournments thereof, for the purposes set forth in the accompanying notice of 2021 annual meeting of shareholders (the "Notice of Meeting").
+This management proxy circular (the "Circular") is fursished in connection with the solicitation by management of BRP Inc. ("BRP" or the "Company") of proxies for use at the annual meeting of shareholders of the Company (the "Meeting") to be held on June 3, 2022 at 11:00 a.m.
+(Eastern time), or any postponements or adjournments thereof, and for the purposes set forth in the accompanying notice of 2022 annual meeting of shareholders (the "Notice of Meeting").

 The Meeting will be held as a completely virtual meeting, which will be conducted via live webcast.
 Shareholders will not be able to attend the Meeting in person.
-A summary of the information shareholders will need to attend the Meeting online is provided below.
+A summary of the information shareholders will need to join the Meeting online is provided below.

-Unless otherwise noted or the context otherwise requires, all information provided in this Circular is given as at April 21, 2021 and references to the "Company" and "BRP" refer to BRP Inc., its direct and indirect subsidiaries, predecessors and other entities controlled by them.
+Unless otherwise noted or the context otherwise requires, all information provided in this Circular is given as at April 20, 2022 and references to the "Company" and "BRP" refer to BRP Inc., its direct and indirect subsidiaries, predecessors and other entities controlled by them.
 Unless otherwise indicated, all references to "\$" or "dollars" in this Circular refer to Canadian dollars.